DECHIVE

 FROM items;

-But replacing NULL with 0 across the board isn't always correct.
-The moment you change "unknown" to 0, the meaning of the data shifts.
-What value to substitute depends on what the data actually represents.
+However, unconditionally filling NULL with 0 isn't always correct.
+The moment you change the "unknown" state to 0, the meaning of the data can change.
+What value to replace it with should be decided based on what the data means.

 Aggregate functions handle it differently

-Unlike ordinary operations where NULL spreads, aggregate functions like SUM, AVG, MAX, and MIN typically skip NULL values and calculate based only on rows with values.
+Unlike in normal operations where NULL propagates, aggregate functions like SUM, AVG, MAX, and MIN typically skip NULL and calculate based on rows that have values.

 MAX(score), -- 90